davidbanham/kube_maker/README.md

 git submodule add https://github.com/davidbanham/kube_maker
 ```

-Now copy the example head Makefile and the environment files into your project.
+Now copy the example head Makefile, environment files and manifest files into your project.
+These are the bits you'll customise the most, so you want them to be part of your git repo.

 ```
 cp k8s/Makefile k8s/manifest_template.yaml *.env .
 ```

-If you don't already, add the env files to your gitignore:
+If you haven't already, add the env files to your gitignore:

 ```
 echo "*.env" >> .gitignore